-Only those completed courses that a student has failed can be taken in summer school.
-Students must have a grade of 50% or higher in order to be eligible for gaining credit in a summer school course.
-Students must also have approval from school counselor and/or administration.
+Only those completed courses that a student has not demonstrated competency in can be taken in summer school.
+Students must have a grade of .3/F or higher in order to be eligible for gaining credit in a summer school course.
+Students must also have approval from a school counselor and/or administration.
 Costs related to the enrollment in summer school are the responsibility of the student and/or his/her parent/guardian.